Paediatric Infectious Diseases and Immunology Unit

 4. Education and work experience

-We are actively involved in providing training opportunities for healthcare professionals and we are a National training centres for Paediatric Infectious Diseases and Immunology.
+We are actively involved in providing training opportunities for healthcare professionals and are one of several national training centre for Paediatric Immunology and Infectious Diseases (PIID) in the UK.

 Undergraduate

-We collaborate closely with City St Georges University of London by supervising SSC (student selected component) placements and projects, offering insight and encouraging interest in paediatric infectious diseases and immunology.
+We collaborate closely with City St Georges University of London by supervising SSC (student selected component) placements and other undergraduate medical student research and healthcare service evaluation projects, offering insight and encouraging interest in PIID.

 Postgraduate

-Our unit is actively collaborating in the training of junior doctors (one F1, three paediatric ST1-ST4 trainees and two to three St5-St7 trainees).
-Our junior doctors are involved in both inpatient and outpatient activities as well as in clinical governance, audits and research projects.
+Our unit actively collaborates in the training of resident doctors.
+Our day-to-day clinical service is supported by a team of resident doctors one F1, three paediatric ST1-ST4 trainees and two to three ST5-ST7 trainees), led by a consultant.
+Our resident doctors are involved in both inpatient and outpatient activities as well as in clinical governance, audits and research projects.
+Our ST5-7 trainees are drawn from both the PIID sub-specialty training programme and from the general paediatrics training pathway.

 We offer an annual position for a Paediatric Infectious Diseases Clinical Fellow.
 This opportunity is open to senior trainees or early-career consultants from the UK and overseas who wish to expand their knowledge in this field for 6 or 12 months.
 For more information please, contact our secretary (archana.pydegadu@stgeorges.nhs.uk).

 We accept overseas Observers.
-This role is particularly designed for overseas junior doctors who want to have experience in a tertiary care Paediatric Infectious Diseases Unit in the U.K. Clinical observers are organised so there is a maximum of one trainee during the rotation.
-This junior doctor is involved in the inpatient and outpatients review as well as an audit/guideline review.
+This role is particularly designed for overseas doctors in training who are seeking experience in a tertiary care Paediatric Infectious Diseases Unit in the U.K. Clinical observers are organised so there is a maximum of one trainee during the rotation.
+This observer is involved in the inpatient and outpatients review as well as an audit/guideline review.
 For more information please, contact our secretary (archana.pydegadu@stgeorges.nhs.uk).

 5. Research

 We are involved in cutting-edge research to improve the diagnosis and treatment of infectious diseases and immunodeficiencies in children.
 Our Unit is closely related to the Centre for Neonatal and Paediatric Infection (CNPI), at City St George’s University of London which is an internationally recognised centre leading global Paediatric Infectious Diseases Research.
-The CNPI includes a research portfolio comprising a variety of projects and studies in children, with a focus on the epidemiology and treatment of vaccine-preventable diseases (Professor Paul Heath and Professor Shamez Ladhani), global antibiotic resistance and prescribing (Professor Mike Sharland and Dr Julia Bielicki), global neonatal health and maternal vaccination (Professor Kirsty Le Doare, Dr Kostas Karampatsas), Invasive Fungal Infections in children (Dr Laura Ferreras-Antolin), congenital infections, health inequalities and migrant health (Dr Nuria Sanchez Clemente), and on infant feeding, gut microbiome, and antimicrobial resistance (Dr Rosie Crane).
+The CNPI includes a research portfolio comprising a variety of projects and studies in children, with a focus on the epidemiology and treatment of vaccine-preventable diseases (Professor Paul Heath, Professor Shamez Ladhani, Dr Sarah Prentice), global antibiotic resistance and prescribing (Professor Mike Sharland and Dr Julia Bielicki), global neonatal health and maternal vaccination (Professor Kirsty Le Doare, Dr Kostas Karampatsas, Dr Sarah Prentice), congenital infections, health inequalities and migrant health (Dr Nuria Sanchez Clemente), and on infant feeding, gut microbiome, and antimicrobial resistance (Dr Rosie Crane).